io-core/Attest/README.md

 # attest
 a tool to digitally sign source code as a comment at the bottom of the file

+'''
+$ attest -f bash hello.sh >> hello.sh
+'''

+# acheck
+(a.k.a. attest -c) a tool to check the integrity of a signature attached to a file

+'''
+$ acheck hello.sh
+verify success!
+'''

+# ifaok
+an example of checking the integrity of a shell script before executing it

+'''
+$ ifaok hello.sh There
+verify success!
+Hello from the shell script...
+There
+'''

+# more info

 Comment styles are defined for:

 ada